Serbia at a loss to stop population decline

 Those left behind face an official unemployment rate of 22 percent and an average salary of 380 euros per month.

-The transition to a market economy has seen many once-subsidized factories close and public sector workers laid off.
+The transition to a market economy has seen many once-subsidised factories close and public sector workers laid off.

 The trend toward small families has driven up the average age to 42.